Skip to main content

 Grants, Contracts and Awards

-I have been Principal Investigator or Co-Investigator on research grants and contracts totalling £2 million from numerous organisations including the UKRI/ESRC, Norwegian Research Council, Chartered Institute of Personnel and Development, Department for Business and Trade, Department of Health and Social Care, British Academy, and trade unions.
+I have been Principal Investigator or Co-Investigator on research grants and contracts gratefully received from numerous organisations including the UKRI/ESRC, Norwegian Research Council, Chartered Institute of Personnel and Development, Department for Business and Trade, Department of Health and Social Care, British Academy, and trade union, amounting to several million in total.

 Publications